-Occupational safety and health act (OSH ACT 1970) of the United States department of labour encourages the employer to provide research, information and training for employees in the workplace.
+The occupational safety and health act (OSH ACT 1970) of the United States Department of labour encourages the employer to provide research, information and training for employees in the workplace.

 The safety training should not be discarded in the bin even when you’re in an environment with minimal risk.

-Often, the employers and the employees neglect to subscribe to safety training because they think that there’s no associated risk with their work.
+Often, employers and employees neglect to subscribe to safety training because they think that there’s no associated risk with their work.
 But that’s a lie.
-Risk exist in all workplace, though can be different depending on workers exposures to them and the types of hazards involved.
+Risks exist in all workplaces, though can be different depending on workers’ exposure to them and the types of hazards involved.